-Some parts of WIOA impact individuals with disabilities.
-One goal of WIOA is to ensure that all people with disabilities have the support they need to seek competitive, integrated employment.
-Competitive, integrated employment means a job in which a person makes at least minimum wage and works alongside people without disabilities.
+Some parts of WIOA impact people with disabilities.
+WIOA is to ensure people with disabilities have the support to look for work in the community.
+The goal is to make at least minimum wage and work with people without disabilities.

 Pre-Employment Transition Services

 Vocational Rehabilitation Services (VRS) works with schools to provide Pre- Employment Transition Services (Pre-ETS).
 This is for students age 14 through age 21 who have a disability.
 Your Individualized Education Plan (IEP) team determines your Pre-ETS needs.

 Each school has a VRS counselor.
 Your teacher can connect you to them to start Pre-ETS activities.
 If you need these services, Pre-ETS will help you identify jobs that interest you.
 There are five required Pre-ETS activities: